BCusack/Seon/Whitepaper.md

 ### **Always On & Contextual Awareness**

 Empowered by continuous, real-time awareness, designed to be always on—listening and drawing context from the user’s environment and interactions.
-This persistent attentiveness enables Seon to provide timely, relevant support and anticipate user needs.
+This persistent attentiveness enables the Seon to provide timely, relevant support and anticipate user needs.

-The approach to selective context retention in Seon is grounded in both cognitive science and artificial intelligence research.
+The approach to selective context retention in the Seon is grounded in both cognitive science and artificial intelligence research.
 The Global Workspace Theory describes how only salient information is promoted to conscious awareness and long-term memory in humans (Baars 1988).
 In AI, models of selective attention and event segmentation—such as those by Itti and Koch (2001) and Zacks and Swallow (2007)—demonstrate how systems can filter continuous input, retaining only contextually significant events.
 Modern neural architectures, including Neural Turing Machines (Graves, Wayne, and Danihelka 2014), show how artificial agents can learn to selectively read, write, and forget information, supporting both privacy and efficiency.
-These approaches inspire Seon's ephemeral context buffer and salience-based memory transfer, ensuring that only what truly matters to the user is retained.
+These approaches inspire the Seon's ephemeral context buffer and salience-based memory transfer, ensuring that only what truly matters to the user is retained.

-To safeguard privacy and security, Seon avoids keeping permanent logs of all audio or interactions.
+To safeguard privacy and security, the Seon avoids keeping permanent logs of all audio or interactions.
 Instead, it employs a temporary, local context buffer—an ephemeral memory processed in real time and discarded unless specific information is identified as important for long-term support.

 For example, if the user’s friend Jill frequently visits and talks about her husband Bob’s illness, the Seon may recognize the importance of these relationships.
 Rather than storing all conversations, the Seon will promote references to Jill and Bob into a relationship memory and friend context memory, allowing it to provide more meaningful support in the future.
 Only salient, contextually significant information is selectively transferred from short-term to long-term memory, based on ongoing interaction and relevance to the user’s life.